thibault-wch/A-Unified-3D-Cross-Modality-Synthesis-Codebase/preprocess/README.md

 # Multi-thread MRI and PET data preprocessing pipelines
 Currently, preprocessing brain images typically requires a significant amount of time.
-To address this, this sub-repository provides multi-threaded preprocessing code for MRI and PET scans, organized in the following folder structure to enhance reproducibility and speed up the preprocessing process.
+To address this, this sub-repository provides **multi-threaded** preprocessing scripts for MRI and PET scans written in `Python`.
+The scripts are organized in the following folder structure to enhance reproducibility and accelerate the preprocessing process.
 ## Folder structure

 ```